 Tippecanoe County Public Library has several resources available for individuals wanting to research their family or local history.
-Most of these are located at the Downtown Library in the Family Memory Center and the Sweezy Room of Indiana History.
+Most of these are located at the Downtown Library in the Family Memory Center and the Swezey Room of Indiana History.

 Family Memory Center